willtmwu/OpenPokedexProject/README.md

 OpenPokedexProject
 ==================
-Android application
-Making an open source pokedex application that aims to bring together as much functionality as possible
+Making an open source Android pokedex application that aims to bring together as much functionality as possible

 No quality garanteed!